-The office of student success provides the following programs and services aimed at improving student retention and on-time graduation: academic advising, peer success coaching, the EXCEL@OU academic improvement program, peer-led course and discipline-based tutoring, writing consultation, and supplemental instruction.
+The office of student success provides the following programs and services aimed at improving student retention and on-time graduation: academic advising, peer success coaching, peer-led course and discipline-based tutoring, writing consultation, and supplemental instruction.
 All programs and services provided by student success are available to students at no cost.
 The center for student success, located in the lower level of Robinson Hall, houses staff and offers classroom space for academic and student development programming.
 Additional information about programs and services is available at http://success.oglethorpe.edu/.